stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 When the receiver is restarted, it will start in Bind mode.

 ## Setting Failsafe Values
-__Do not set fail-safe values while in flight.__ Please see the Customizing Fail-safe Values section for more information.
+__Do not set fail-safe values while in flight__.
+Please see the Customizing Fail-safe Values section for more information.
 * Navigate to the Model Setup page.
 * Go to the External RF section.
 * Place all switches in the desired fail-safe state.